kiasaki/blog/content/pages/about.md

 designed code boundaries.
 I am not fanboy of any specific tool or language but more of the right tool for the job and being able to ship quickly.**

-I currently live in Montreal, Canada but am often seen travelling in Europe.
-I would love to relocate to some other big city for a few years as, from my travels, I can see how experiencing a different culture is a teacher of many great life lessons.
+I currently live in Montreal, Canada but am often seen travelling in Europe or the East Coast.

 -----